-VFES responds to a high volume of vehicle fires due to the presence of the I-70 corridor in our response area.
+VFES responds to a high volume of vehicle fires and vehicle accidents due to the presence of the I-70 corridor in our response area.
 Each year, there are a number of significant semi-truck fires which typically result from over-heated brakes due to the long, steep descent from Vail Pass.

-All engines provide emergency medical services and respond to all medical emergencies to help stabilize the sick and injured along with Eagle County Paramedic Services.
+All VFES engines provide basic life support emergency medical services and respond to all medical emergencies to help stabilize the sick and injured along with Eagle County Paramedic Services.
 Every Vail firefighter is a certified emergency medical technician.

-All Vail firefighters are certified at the Haz Mat First Responder Operations level.
-Haz Mat response has the goal of protecting lives, property and the environment.
+All Vail firefighters are required to be certified at the Haz Mat First Responder Operations level.
+Each shift also has personnel certified at the Hazardous Materials Technician level.
+Hazardous materials response has the goal of protecting lives, property and the environment.
 First Responder Operations level actions include: isolating the scene, identifying the materials involved, initiating protective actions (evacuation or shelter in place), and taking defensive actions to limit the spread of the hazardous material.
 Decontamination of victims and responders may also be conducted.
+Technician level operations include specialized equipment and techniques to offensively mitigate a hazardous materials emergency.
 Vail Fire and Emergency Services is a member of the Regional Hazardous Materials Association of Eagle County (RHMAEC).
-RHMAEC maintains a cache of equipment necessary for advanced hazardous materials operations.
+RHMAEC maintains a hazardous materials response vehicle equipped for advanced hazardous materials operations.
 In addition to equipment, VFES may request personnel from RHMAEC participating agencies to assist with a Haz Mat incident.

 Gore Creek is a prominent feature in Vail.
 In addition to a man-made white-water skills park, Gore Creek has a number of challenging rapids.
-Core Creek is home to a weekly whitewater race as well as the Go Pro Games.
+Gore Creek is home to a weekly whitewater race as well as the Mountain Games.
 After the spring run-off, Gore Creek is enjoyed by recreational tubers and rafters.
 All Vail firefighters are trained in swiftwater rescue techniques.

 Vail is home to a number of ponds which freeze in the winter.
 The strength and stability of the ice on the ponds can be difficult to evaluate, especially during the fall and winter months.
 All Vail firefighters are trained to conduct ice rescues.